BASEline is a set of tools designed to help skydivers and BASE jumpers improve wingsuit flight performance. BASEline consists of two parts:

 2. Enable audible

-Before exiting, open the BASEline Flight Computer app.
+Before jumping, open the BASEline Flight Computer app.
 From the home screen, long-press the Audible button to enable the audible.

 The app should then speak the measurement mode, and begin reading data.